 - Consultancy to companies supporting their employees on part-time programmes in relation to individual projects.

-Subject to final university approval, the course will include ten taught compulsory modules, which are generally delivered from October to March.
-Planned module titles include:
+The course will include eight compulsory modules, which are generally delivered October to March.
+Example modules are:

 - Additive Manufacturing Metallurgy